MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-wpf-dotnet-sign-in-prepare-tenant.md

 ## Prerequisites

-* An external tenant.
-If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">
+- An external tenant.
+If you don't have one, [create a trial tenant](https://aka.ms/ciam-free-trial) or a [tenant with a subscription](./quickstart-tenant-setup.md) before you begin.
-* This Azure account must have permissions to manage applications.
+- This Azure account must have permissions to manage applications.
 Any of the following Microsoft Entra roles include the required permissions:
-    * Application Administrator
+    - Application Administrator
-    * Application Developer
+    - Application Developer
-    * Cloud Application Administrator
+    - Cloud Application Administrator

 ## Register the desktop app